KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

         Sets the window style to Normal, Minimized, Maximized or Hidden.
 ```

-The good news here is that all the common parameters have not changed.
+The good news here is that none of the common parameters have changed.
 In most cases, you can substitute the new `pwsh.exe` for the old `powershell.exe` in your scripts and scheduled tasks.

 # Why change the name to pwsh?

 This is a valid question.
 [Mark Krause](https://get-powershellblog.blogspot.com/2016/11/about-mark-kraus.html) has a good [post summarizing the details](https://get-powershellblog.blogspot.sg/2017/10/why-pwsh-was-chosen-for-powershell-core.html) on his blog.
-You can also read the [discussion about the name change](https://github.com/PowerShell/PowerShell/issues/4214) on Github.
+You can read the [discussion about the name change](https://github.com/PowerShell/PowerShell/issues/4214) on Github.

 # Closing comments